fmstephe/devart-template/project_summary.md

-# Project Title
-The hypnotic futility of my fish
+# The hypnotic tranquility of the Go language specification.

 ## Authors
 - Francis Stephens, https://github.com/fmstephe